downplay/downright/README.md

 <img src="docs/coverImage.png" width="359" title="What it looks like">

-## Latest version: 0.5.0
+## Latest version: 0.5.1

-0.5.0 marks the first release that is largely bug-free and possibly even usable in production!
+0.5.x marks a move to largely stable releases possibly even usable in production!

 Features: